-- a.
-A physician shall designate a member state as the state of principal license for purposes of registration for expedited licensure through the compact if the physician possesses a full and unrestricted license to practice medicine in that state, and the state is: - (1) the state of primary residence for the physician; - (2) the state where at least 25 percent of the physician's practice of medicine occurs; - (3) the location of the physician's employer; or - (4) if no state qualifies under paragraphs (1) through (3) of this subsection, the state designated as the physician's state of residence for federal income tax purposes. - b.
-A physician may redesignate a member state as the physician's state of principal license at any time, provided the state meets the requirements for designation set forth in subsection a. of this section. - c.
-The Interstate Commission is authorized to develop rules to facilitate redesignation of another member state as the physician's state of principal license.
+- (a) A physician shall designate a member state as the state of principal license for purposes of registration for expedited licensure through the Compact if the physician possesses a full and unrestricted license to practice medicine in that state, and the state is: - (1) The state of primary residence for the physician; or - (2) The state where at least 25 percent of the practice of medicine occurs; or - (3) The location of the physician's employer; or - (4) If no state qualifies under subdivision (1), (2), or (3), the state designated as state of residence for purpose of federal income tax. - (b) A physician may redesignate a member state as state of principal license at any time, as long as the state meets the requirements in subsection (a). - (c) The Interstate Commission is authorized to develop rules to facilitate redesignation of another member state as the state of principal license.